-1. Agreement that your organization will provide by email in Word format within two weeks of the Foundation notifying your organization of its grant award a brief written description of your organization and summary of your funded case for the Foundation to place on is website and blog or other online postings.
+1) Agreement that the Grantee will provide by email in Word format within 14 calendar days of the Foundation notifying the Grantee of its grant award a brief written description of the Grantee organization and summary of the Grantee’s funded case for the Foundation to place on its website and blog or other online postings.

-2. Agreement to discuss quarterly by telephone the progress of your grant funded case with the Foundation.
+2) Agreement that the Grantee will discuss quarterly by telephone the progress of their grant funded case with the Foundation.

-3. Agreement to submit in Word format a Six-Month Report with the progress of your grant funded case no later than April 15th of the year following the date of the award of the grant.
+3) Agreement that the Grantee will submit to the Foundation in Word format a Six-Month Report with the progress of the grant funded case no later than April 15th of the year following the date of the award of the grant.
 This short report -- no longer than two pages -- details the status and progress of the case over the first six months of the grant period (October 1st – March 30th) and is submitted in conjunction with the Second Quarter Timesheet (see Number 6 below).
 The Six-Month Report, which will be posted on the Foundation’s website, should include:

-4. Agreement to submit to the Foundation in Word format a Year-End Report on the anniversary date of the award of the grant but no later than October 15th of the year following the date of the award of the grant.
+4) Agreement that the Grantee will submit to the Foundation in Word format a Year-End Report on the anniversary date of the award of the grant but no later than October 15th of the year following the date of the award of the grant.
 This short report -- no longer than two pages -- details the status and progress of the case over the second six months of the grant period (April 1st – September 30th) and is submitted in conjunction with the Fourth Quarter Timesheet (see Number 6 below).
 The Year-End Report, which will be posted on the Foundation’s website, should address the six items required in the Six-Month Report, as outlined above in Number 3.

 If a grant will be sought for the subsequent year, then the Year-End Report must be submitted by August 1st.
 If that report is not submitted by August 1st, a grant for the subsequent year will not be considered.